Dog Bark Park Inn

-The Dog Bark Park Inn is a hotel located along Highway 95 in Cottonwood, Idaho.
+The Dog Bark Park Inn was a hotel located along Highway 95 in Cottonwood, Idaho.
 The hotel is built in the shape of a beagle, making it a famous landmark in the state.
 It is colloquially known as "Sweet Willy" by local residents.
 The hotel, which is located in north central Idaho, is a two-bedroom bed and breakfast which also features dog-themed contents.

 History

-Designed and building by Dennis Sullivan & Frances Conklin as the World's Biggest Beagle the bed and breakfast inn opened in August 2003.
+Designed and building by Dennis Sullivan & Frances Conklin as the World's Biggest Beagle the bed and breakfast inn opened in August 2003 and closed in 2024.

 Facilities

 Dog Bark Park consists of the bed & breakfast inn, a gift shop & visitors center, and the gallery of chainsaw artists Dennis Sullivan & Frances Conklin.
 Many breeds of dog carvings are prominently featured.